To explore the full set of age-related legislation in the area of Economic participation & education,

 Uzbekistan | 16 | 14 |

-In the development of the forthcoming »General Comment on Adolescence«, there is considerable debate between those advocating stronger protections for children against labour exploitation and those – at times the children themselves – that see employment as a positive aspect in a child’s life that should not be subject to a minimum legal age.
+In the development of the »General Comment on Adolescence«, there is considerable debate between those advocating stronger protections for children against labour exploitation and those – at times the children themselves – that see employment as a positive aspect in a child’s life that should not be subject to a minimum legal age.
 Paragraph 89 highlights the “important developmental role” of work for children providing that “it is not a worst form of child labour and does not interfere with compulsory education.”
 This is particularly relevant for households facing poverty, where children can provide an economic contribution to the family.
 Paragraph 90 notes that “general bans on work for adolescent who have reached the minimum working age, which must be above compulsory school age, are counterproductive.”
 This is also the case in another five countries across the region (orange highlights).